EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 <p class="caption">(\#fig:rnndiag)High-level diagram of an unrolled recurrent neural network.
 The recurrent neural network is the backbone of LSTM networks.</p>
 </div>

 The exact shape and function of network $A$ are beyond the reach of this book.
-For further study, Christopher Olah's blog post ["Understanding LSTM Networks"](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) gives a good technical overview of how LSTM networks work.
+For further study, Christopher Olah's blog post ["Understanding LSTM Networks"](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) gives a more technical overview of how LSTM networks work.

 The Keras library has convenient functions for broadly used architectures like LSTMs so we don't have to build it from scratch using layers; we can instead use `layer_lstm()`.
 This comes _after_ an embedding layer that makes dense vectors from our word sequences and _before_ a densely-connected layer for output.